Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 We're committed to empowering our readers to make sound and often unfamiliar financial decisions.

-Checking your credit score keeps you up-to-date on your creditworthiness and also helps you to see if there’s been any fraudulent activity on any of your accounts.
+Checking your credit reports regularly can help keep you up-to-date on your creditworthiness, and also helps you to see if there’s been any fraudulent activity on any of your accounts.

 Will getting my free credit report hurt my credit?

-You can check your credit score without penalty as frequently as you’d like.
-Doing so won’t negatively impact your credit score.
+No!
+You can check your credit scores and reports without penalty as frequently as you’d like.
+Doing so won’t negatively impact your credit score, because viewing your own credit reports is your right and it’s considered a soft pull.

-5 ways to get a free credit report
+5 places to get a free credit report and scores

 1. AnnualCreditReport.com.
 This is the best way to get your free credit report from all three major credit bureaus.
 It’s safe and authorized by the federal government.
-You can call or visit the site to obtain your weekly report.
-If you choose to visit the site, follow these steps:
+You can call, mail or visit the site to obtain your free weekly reports.

-2. Experian.
+3. Experian.
 When you sign up for your free Experian account, you can get a free official FICO Score 8 as well as your official credit report.
-Your FICO Score 8 is created specifically for credit card issuers to help them understand if a borrower might be over 90 days late on a credit card payment in the next 24 months.

 Watch out for free credit report alternatives